-4.1 With which internal organizations is information shared/received/transmitted?
-What information is shared/received/transmitted, and for what purpose?
-How is the information transmitted?

-NOTE: Question 3.9 (second table) on Privacy Threshold Analysis should be used to answer this question.
+4.1b List internal organizations information is shared/received/transmitted, the information shared/received/transmitted, and the purpose, and how the information is transmitted.
+NOTE: Question 3.9b (second table) on Privacy Threshold Analysis should be used to answer this question.